Trends in The E-commerce Industry:

 9- Mobile Payments Meet Wearables:

 The wallet is going away.
-Not only are consumers moving towards mobile payment apps, but other devices including wearables are also signalling the end of wallet based payment options such as cash and debit/credit cards.
+Not only are consumers moving towards mobile payment apps, but other devices including wearables are also signaling the end of wallet based payment options such as cash and debit/credit cards.

 10- Use of Shoppable Videos Will Increase: